ashleve/lightning-hydra-template/README.md

 │
 ├── tests                  <- Tests of any kind
 │
-├── .env.example              <- Template of the file for storing private environment variables ├── .gitignore                <- List of files/folders ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── requirements.txt          <- File for installing python dependencies
+├── .env.example              <- Example of the file for storing private environment variables ├── .gitignore                <- List of files/folders ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── pyproject.toml            <- Configuration of pytest
-├── setup.cfg                 <- Configuration of linters and pytest
+├── requirements.txt          <- File for installing python dependencies
-└── README.md
+├── setup.py                  <- File for installing project as a package └── README.md
 ```